hopv/syng/README.md

 Syho simply provides the **total** Hoare triple with **inductive** deduction, thanks to Syho being **non-step-indexed**.
-Remarkably, we can **piggyback Agda's termination checker** for termination verification in Syho, which is handy, flexible and expressive.
+Remarkably, we can **take advantage of Agda's termination checker** for termination verification in Syho, which is handy, flexible and expressive.